maybeanerd/iu-tech-talk/slides.md

 # We can detect game servers
 And treat them differently from normal servers

-- don't map their activities to game actions
+- don't map normal servers activities to game actions
 - only allow following game servers

 <!--